The Matrix remembered at 20: Keanu classic or cyberpunk snooze?

 The Matrix changed things.
 In 1999, this cyberpunk action movie exploded into theaters heralding a new millennium, a new era for filmmaking and a time when bending over backwards and flailing your arms while making whooshing noises was the coolest thing ever.

-Twenty years have passed since The Matrix opened in the US on March 3, 1999.
+Nearly 20 years have passed since The Matrix opened in the US on March 31, 1999.
 (It debuted on April 8 in Australia and on June 11 in the UK.)
-Computer-generated imagery (CGI) was revolutionizing special effects, video tapes were giving way to DVDs, and mobile phones were fast becoming a must-have.
+Computer-generated imagery (CGI) was revolutionizing special effects, video tapes were giving way to DVDs and mobile phones were fast becoming a must-have.
 The Matrix captured all that.
 It's a movie everyone remembers -- even if they haven't seen it.

 Two decades on, we asked sci-fi fans among the global CNET crew to share their memories of the Wachowskis' Oscar-winning, franchise-starting original.
 In your playground, college dorm or family home, was The Matrix a groundbreaking instant classic or a pretentious cyberpunk snooze?